 Save and Pin for Later

-Keep these Peruvian desserts for safekeeping, ready for a future trip to Peru, by saving this article to one of your foodie travel Pinterest boards.
+Keep these popular Peruvian desserts for safekeeping, ready for a future trip to Peru, by saving this article to one of your foodie travel Pinterest boards.

 Author: Ximena Lama Rondon is a Peruvian content writer and bilingual translator who lived and studied in Lima, Peru for many years.
 She passionately writes on travel, cuisine, and history, among many other topics.